 - Come into contact with cat feces that contain the parasite.
 You may accidentally ingest the parasites if you touch your mouth after gardening, cleaning a litter box or touching anything that has come in contact with infected cat feces.
 Cats who hunt or who are fed raw meat are most likely to harbor T. gondii.

-- Eat contaminated food or drink contaminated water.
+- Eat or drink contaminated food or water.
 Lamb, pork and venison are especially likely to be infected with T. gondii.
 Occasionally, unpasteurized dairy products also may contain the parasite.
-Water can be contaminated with T. gondii, too, but this isn't common in the United States.
+Water contaminated with T. gondii isn't common in the United States.

 - Use contaminated knives, cutting boards or other utensils.
-Kitchen utensils that come in contact with raw meat can harbor the parasites unless the utensils are washed thoroughly in plenty of hot, soapy water.
+Kitchen utensils that come into contact with raw meat can harbor the parasites unless the utensils are washed thoroughly in hot, soapy water.

 - Eat unwashed fruits and vegetables.
-The surface of fruits and vegetables may contain traces of the parasite.
+The surface of fruits and vegetables may contain the parasite.
 To be safe, thoroughly wash all produce, especially any you eat raw.